danielrudn/eFoods/README.md

 #### Analytics / Ad-hoc functionality

-For analytics the management wants to be able to determine the average time taken for a client to add an item to the cart as well as the average time between a fresh visit and a checkout in one session.
+For analytics, the management wants to be able to determine the average time taken for a client to add an item to the cart as well as the average time between a fresh visit and a checkout in one session.
 We must provide a way for these two statistics to be viewed & updated in real time.

-On an ad-hoc basis managementwants to adverties a certain item when a related item is added to the cart, as a proof of concept, whenever the item number `1409S413` is added to the cart, cross-sell `2002H712`.
+Management wants to advertise a certain item when a related item is added to the cart on an ad-hoc basis.
+As a proof of concept, whenever the item number `1409S413` is added to the cart, cross-sell item number `2002H712`.
 This functionality should not be part of the webapp since it may be disabled at any time without recompiling.

 #### Authentication

-Users of the website must be able to authenticate themselves by being redirected to a seperate server (in this case the York University computer science servers) where they are prompted to log in to their CSE account via HTTP Basic.
-Once logged in, a perl script ([auth.cgi](auth/auth.cgi)) will generate a hash and redirect back to the main application where we verify the hash and determine whether the authentication was successful.
+Users are redirected to a separate server (York University computer science servers) where they are prompted to log in to their CSE (computer science) account using HTTP Basic authentication.
+Once logged in, a perl script ([auth.cgi](auth/auth.cgi)) generates a hash and redirects back to eFoods where we validate the hash and determine if the authentication was successful.

-This type of authentication flow is supposed to be similiar to OAuth since we are delegating the authentication to a seperate entity.
-Our authentication endpoint only exists to redirect to the other server and verify tokens sent from the other server.
+The authentication flow is similiar to OAuth since we delegate authentication to a separate entity.
+The eFoods authentication endpoint only redirects to the other server and verifies received tokens.